rwilson504/Blogger/pcf-access-parent-data-model-app/pcf-access-parent-data-model-app.md

     // Additional logic to manipulate or use the form data }
 ```

-### 2. Implementation Steps
-- **Embed the Script**: Ensure that the JavaScript is embedded as a web resource within the Form Component's form.
-This script should be configured to execute appropriately, for example, during the form’s OnLoad event.
-- **Reference Global Variable**: Use the `top.NEWCompetitorInfo` object to access shared data.
-This structure should have been populated by the host form, as described in earlier sections.

-### 3. Considerations for Implementation
-- **Testing for Null Conditions**: Always check if `top.NEWCompetitorInfo` and `top.NEWCompetitorInfo.formContext` are not null before accessing properties or methods to avoid runtime errors.
-- **Cross-Frame Scripting Permissions**: Ensure that the configuration of your model-driven app and the user's browser settings allow for cross-frame scripting, as accessing `top` can be restricted in certain secure environments.
-- **Performance and Security**: Consider the performance implications of cross-frame data access and ensure all data handling complies with security standards, especially when sensitive information is involved.

 By implementing this method, the Microsoft Form Component within your model-driven app can dynamically interact with the data from the host form, making it more responsive and capable of handling complex scenarios based on live data inputs.